 Just five years into his reign King Rehoboam was defeated by the King of Egypt.
 Rehoboam was the grandson of King David and the son of Solomon.
-King Solomon had left a very wealthy dynasty for his son to inherit, but all the wealth wouldn’t allow God to enter into Rehoboams’ heart.
-Because of sin, God forewarned him that he was going to be judged and his wealth taken.
+King Solomon had left a very wealthy dynasty for his son to inherit, but all the wealth wouldn’t allow God to enter Rehoboams’ heart.
+Because of sin, God forewarned him that he would be judged and his wealth taken.

-Father God must have grieved to be placed in the position of removing His protection from Israel, it was not just the gold it was His Glory that left first.
+Father God must have grieved at removing His protection from Israel.
+It was not just the gold; it was His Glory that left first.

 Then King Rehoboam made some shields out of brass, something that when polished enough can look like gold, well, almost.